ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 ##### **Scale up**

 When scaling up in a StatefulSet, new Pods are created.
-The new Pod is called as "Slave Pod" in aku and we call the executed aku as "SLAVE AKU".  하나의 파드는 생성과 종료를 반복할 수 있는데, 파드가 처음 생성될 때와 종료 후 다시 생성될 때 aku -p start 동작이 다르다.
+The new Pod is called as "Slave Pod" in aku and the executed aku is called as "SLAVE AKU".
+A Pod can be created and terminated repeatedly.
+The behavior of `aku -p start` is different when a Pod is first created and when it is recreated after being terminated.

-> **슬레이브 파드를 처음 생성하거나 정상적으로 종료하고 다시 시작할 때**

-처음 생성하거나 정상적으로 종료하고 다시 시작하는 슬레이브 파드에서 aku -p start 를 수행할 때 aku의 동작을 설명한다.

-아래는 *pod_name*-1에서 수행한 예이다.
+> **When creating a Slave Pod for the first time, or restart after a normal termination**

+Followings explain the detailed behavior of  `aku -p start` command on *pod_name*-1 when the Slave Pod is created for the first time and is restarted normally.

 <div align="left">
     <img src="media/Utilities/aku_p_start_slave_pod.jpg"></img>